clarkio/azure-mask/README.md

 #### From Source

 1. `git clone git@github.com:clarkio/azure-mask.git`
-2. In Chrome go to [chrome://extensions](chrome://extensions)
-3. Check the "Developer mode" option in the top-right corner
+2a.
+(Chrome) In Chrome, navigate to [chrome://extensions](chrome://extensions) 2b.
+(Edge) In Edge, navigate to [edge://extensions/](edge://extensions/) 3a.
+(Chrome) In Chrome, check the "Developer mode" option in the top-right corner 3b.
+(Edge) In Edge, enable the "Developer mode" toggle on the bottom-left corner
 4. Click the "Load unpacked extension" button
 5. Navigate to where you cloned this repo and then choose `/azure-mask/src`